knelligan/vu-5278-finalProject-knelligan/README.md

 ## Running the Program

-The program was created in Eclipse and runs by clicking "Run Main" on the src folder.
+The program was created in Eclipse and runs by clicking "Run Main" on the src/barManagement package.

+The tests can be run from the src/barManagementTest package.

 ## Usage